 Facilitators – Chair: Larry Wechsler Co-chair: Tudor Jovin

 True to the STAIR model, via a facilitated consensus process, participants developed recommendations covering the most compelling and timely questions facing the field today.
-The final manuscripts containing these consensus statements will be published in the journal Stroke.
-Participants may be listed as contributors in these publications.
+The final manuscripts containing these consensus statements have been published in the journal Stroke.
+Participants who contributed to these publications are listed therein.